tc39/notes/meetings/2015-01/jan-28.md

 YK: @readonly is a simple example of decorators.

-IM: Annotations doc http://goo.gl/42o100 (requires permissions) Decorators vs. Annotations: https://docs.google.com/document/d/1QchMCOhxsNVQz2zNvmzy8ibDMPT46MLf79X1QiDc_fU/edit# (requires permissions)
+IMR: Annotations doc http://goo.gl/42o100 (requires permissions) Decorators vs. Annotations: https://docs.google.com/document/d/1QchMCOhxsNVQz2zNvmzy8ibDMPT46MLf79X1QiDc_fU/edit# (requires permissions)

-IM: What do we want annotations for?
+IMR: What do we want annotations for?
 Collected use cases in document.
 For example for documentation, ORM, DI, tooling aspects

 WH: What is the syntax for annotations?

 YK: At this point it is the same as decorators.

-IM: Biggest difference between deocrators and annotations is that annotations support static/ahead of time tooling because it has guarantees you can build on top of.
+IMR: Biggest difference between deocrators and annotations is that annotations support static/ahead of time tooling because it has guarantees you can build on top of.

 WH: Big issue is whether you use a separate sublanguage for static annotations or try to use the same language.
 Separate language using separate name scopes results in solutions and problems such as C's preprocessor.
 Using the same language causes severe time-of-evaluation issues, as seen in Lisp's eval-when or C++'s template and class-vs-constexpr gotchas [example: a C++11 class constexpr reference can't use static constexpr functions defined earlier in the same class].
 The problem arises in doing compile-time scope lookup and variable resolution in scopes as dynamic as ECMAScripts's.